 - (c) Certain Transactions.
-In contemplation of and subject to the consummation of a consolidation or merger or a sale, lease, exchange or other transfer of all or substantially all of the assets of the Company in which outstanding shares of Stock are exchanged for securities, cash or other property of an unrelated corporation (or other business entity) or in the event of a liquidation of the Company (in each case, a "Transaction"), the Board, and/or the board of directors of any corporation (or other business entity) assuming the obligations of the Company, may, in its discretion, take any one or more of the following actions, as to outstanding Awards: (i) provide that such Awards shall be assumed or equivalent awards shall be substituted, by the acquiring or succeeding corporation (or an affiliate thereof), and/or (ii) upon written notice to the participants, provide that all Awards will terminate immediately prior to the consummation of the Transaction.
-In the event that, pursuant to clause (ii) above, Awards will terminate immediately prior to the consummation of the Transaction payable per share of Stock pursuant to the business combination (the "Merger Price") times the number of shares of Stock subject to such outstanding Stock Options or SARs (to the extent then exercisable at prices not in excess of the Merger Price), as applicable, and (B) the respective aggregate exercise price of all such outstanding Stock Options or SARs; provided, however, that each participant shall be permitted, within a specified period determined by the Administrator prior to the consummation of the Transaction, to exercise all outstanding Stock Options and SARs, including any that would not then be exercisable (but for this proviso), subject to the consummation of the Transaction, and provided, further, that any restrictions on transfer then in effect with respect to any outstanding Stock Options or SARs shall lapse and be of no further force or effect. - (d) Substitute Awards.
+In contemplation of and subject to the consummation of a consolidation or merger or a sale, lease, exchange or other transfer of all or substantially all of the assets of the Company in which outstanding shares of Stock are exchanged for securities, cash or other property of an unrelated corporation (or other business entity) or in the event of a liquidation of the Company (in each case, a "Transaction"), the Board, and/or the board of directors of any corporation (or other business entity) assuming the obligations of the Company, may, in its discretion, take any one or more of the following actions, as to outstanding Awards: (i) provide that such Awards shall be assumed or equivalent awards shall be substituted, by the acquiring or succeeding corporation (or an affiliate thereof), and/or (ii) upon written notice to the participants, provide that all Awards will terminate immediately prior to the consummation of the Transaction, all vested Awards shall be fully settled, in cash or in kind, subject to Section 5(a), in an amount equal to the difference between (A) the consideration payable per share of Stock pursuant to the business combination (the "Merger Price") times the number of shares of Stock subject to such outstanding Stock Options or SARs (to the extent then exercisable at prices not in excess of the Merger Price), as applicable, and (B) the respective aggregate exercise price of all such outstanding Stock Options or SARs; provided, however, that each participant shall be permitted, within a specified period determined by the Administrator prior to the consummation of the Transaction, to exercise all outstanding Stock Options and SARs, including any that would not then be exercisable (but for this proviso), subject to the consummation of the Transaction, and provided, further, that any restrictions on transfer then in effect with respect to any outstanding Stock Options or SARs shall lapse and be of no further force or effect. - (d) Substitute Awards.
 The Administrator may grant Awards under the Plan in substitution for stock and stock based awards held by employees of another corporation who become employees of the Company or an Affiliate as the result of a merger or consolidation of the employing corporation with the Company or an Affiliate or the acquisition by the Company or an Affiliate of property or stock of the employing corporation.
 The Administrator may direct that the substitute awards be granted on such terms and conditions as the Administrator considers appropriate in the circumstances.